George W. Jackson (developer): Personal life

 Jackson is the single father of three sons.

-Awards and accolades
+Awards

-Jackson has won several awards for his work in the Detroit area.
 In 2006, the city magazine Hour Detroit named Jackson "Detroiter of the Year".
 In 2007, Oakland County's economic initiative Automation Alley awarded him the "CEO of the Year".
 In 2009, the Friends School in Detroit gave him a "Revitalization of the City Award".
 In 2016, the publishing company Crain's Detroit Business listed him in its "50 Names to Know: Real Estate" article.